cdon-dev/CMP.ServiceFabricReceivers/README.md

 There is also an service fabric application using the stateful approch.

-*Note* - the sample show a sample service that inhrits the util service.
-It seems like service fabric want registered services in the regetring project.
+*Note* - the sample shows a sample service that inhrits the util service.
+It seems like service fabric wants registered service in the same project that runs register.